 Why Is The Volley Important In Tennis?

-Volleys were a huge part of tennis strategy back in the 80s and 90s because of the popular “serve and volley” concept that was born in the 1940s.
+Volleys were a huge part of tennis strategy back in the 80s and 90s.
+This is because of the popular “serve and volley” concept that was born in the 1940s.
 But, as racquets became lighter and string technology grew far more powerful in the early 2000s, the game became a “baseline” dominated game.

-Because of the development of racquet technology in such a short period of time, the game began to benefit those who could generate massive power and massive spin from the baseline.
-This put less of an emphasis on volleys and more of a focus on ground strokes that could pracrtically peal the tape off the court.
+Because of the development of racquet technology in such a short period of time, the game began to benefit those who could generate massive power from the baseline.
+This put less of an emphasis on volleys and more of a focus on groundstrokes that could practically peel the tape off the court.

-In a way, volleying in tennis has became a lost art.
+In a way, volleying in tennis has become a lost art.
 And while the volley may not have been used much in the 2000s, the shot has never lost its effectiveness.